Behavioral Intelligence for MLB

 Zone Whiff Avoidance

-In-zone miss rate (inverted).
+Whiff rate on in-zone pitches (inverted).
 Higher score = fewer misses on hittable pitches.

 ZCN